Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 A chat conversation is represented by a chat thread.
 Each user in the thread is called a thread member.
 Thread members can chat with one another privately in a 1:1 chat or huddle up in a 1:N group chat.
 Users also get near real-time updates for when others are typing and when they have read the messages.

-Once you initialized a `AzureCommunicationChatClient` class, you can do the following chat operations:
+Once you initialized an `AzureCommunicationChatClient` class, you can do the following chat operations:

 ## Create, get, update, list, and delete threads